siderolabs/talos/README.md

 ---

-**Talos** is a modern Linux distribution for Kubernetes that provides a number of capabilities.
+**Talos** is a modern operating system for Kubernetes that provides a number of capabilities.
 A few are:

 - **Security**: reduce your attack surface by practicing the Principle of Least Privilege (PoLP) and enforcing mutual TLS (mTLS).
 - **Predictability**: remove needless variables and reduce unknown factors from your environment using immutable infrastructure.